 The best lacrosse mouthguard for braces is the Shock Doctor Mouthguard which puts safety first and while they might not be the best-looking mouth guards in the game, they are comfortable.
 Your teeth will thank you for buying one.

 Shock Doctor Mouthguards are much softer than Gladiator and SISU mouthguards.
-Which are a plus for comfort, but the model you choose will determine how much breathability you have.
-If you have braces and are looking for comfort with breathability you need a Shock Doctor Double for Braces.
+These are a plus for comfort, but the model you choose will determine how much breathability you have.
+If you have braces and are looking for comfort with breathability, you need a Shock Doctor Double for Braces.

 This lacrosse mouth guard will cover both your top and bottom jaw to protect both sets of teeth.
 Keep in mind that while you can’t try this options on in the store, you can do research like this!
 Understand that top and bottom mouthguards like Shock Doctor are a must for people with braces.

 What about style?